Man called hero in El Paso mass shooting living on Memphis streets

 "We pretty much just went about our daily lives and had no idea" people were looking for him, he said.

-You see, Lazaro and his wife, Crystal Roberts, are homeless and now living in Memphis.
+You see, Ponce and his wife, Crystal Roberts, are homeless and now living in Memphis.

 WREG drove around the city, asking people if they recognized the couple, and finally tracked them down.